AztecProtocol/aztec-packages/yellow-paper/docs/decentralization/actors.md

 For a mobile application to work nicely for the users the PXE will most likely be bundled with a light node on device.
 This will allow the user to interact with the system without wider knowledge.
 Settings might allow you to connect the PXE directly to an endpoint for a node for advanced users.
 :::

-1. **Retail**:
+1. **Mainstream User**:
    - Running the bare minimum.
 PXE bundled with a light node.
    - Likely using low-power devices like mobile phones or old laptops.
    - Relies heavily on third-party services (Infura for L1 and some form of private information retrieval service (e.g. Oblivious Message Retrieval service) for L2 state)
 2. **Enthusiast**:
-   - While not fully retail, they are still not interested in running a full node.
-Essentially the same as retail from end-user perspective.
+   - While not fully a mainstream user, they are still not interested in running a full node.
+Essentially the same as mainstream users from end-user perspective.
 3. **Power Users**:
    - Will likely run a (pruned) full node, with their PXE connected to it.
    - Relies on third-party services for historical L1 data, but not for L2 data.